kdkibtops/doc2pdf/readme.md

 ## Repository

-You can find the GitHub repository for this project at: [convert-doc-to-pdf] (https://github.com/kdkibtops/doc2pdf.git)
+You can find the GitHub repository for this project at: [doc-to-pdf-converter] (https://github.com/kdkibtops/doc2pdf.git)

 ## Changelog